Developing Kenya's Emerging

-SUED is a £70 million, five-year programme supported by the British Government through the Department for International Development (DFID)
+SUED is a £70 million, six-year programme supported by the UK Government.

-Seed Funding: of up to 50% of the programme's total fund to support infrastructural development and value chain projects.
-The seed funding will be demand led and based on the projects identified in the respective municipal urban economic plans.
+Seed Fund: Part of the programme fund is being utilised to support infrastructural development and value chain projects.
+The seed fund is demand led and based on the projects identified in the respective municipal urban economic plans